Periods of Complete Intersection Algebraic Cycles: Introduction

-If we want to give an account of the first results concerning the computation of periods of algebraic cycles we should start mentioning Deligne's work on absolute Hodge cycles \cite{Deligne1982}.
-He showed that up to some constant power of $2\pi\sqrt{-1}$, the periods of algebraic cycles belong to the field of definition of the variety and the corresponding algebraic cycle, providing necessary conditions on the periods of Hodge cycles in order to satisfy the Hodge conjecture.
+In Deligne's work on absolute Hodge cycles \cite{Deligne1982}, he showed that the periods of algebraic cycles belong to the field of definition of the variety and the corresponding algebraic cycle.
+Providing necessary conditions on the periods of Hodge cycles in order to satisfy the Hodge conjecture.
+Periods of algebraic cycles played a central role in the study of components of the Noether-Lefschetz locus by means of the infinitesimal variations of Hodge strucutres, leaded by Voisin \cite{voisin1988, voisin89, voisin90, voisin1991}, Green \cite{green1988, green1989}, Harris \cite{gri83III, CHM88} and many others \cite{lopez1991, kim1991, Otwinowska2003, Maclean05, kloosterman2007, Dan2017}.
 In 2014, Movasati reconsidered the problem of computing explicitly the periods of algebraic cycles.
 In \cite{GMCD-NL}, Movasati exposed several possible applications of these computations, among them a computational approach to certain special cases of variational Hodge conjecture.
 These ideas gave place to the computation of formulas for periods of linear cycles inside Fermat varieties appearing in \cite[Theorem 1]{MV} (these formulas can be deduced from Theorem \ref{15.5.2018.2}, see \S\ref{3}, Corollary \ref{perlinfer}).
 On the other hand, a parallel approach was considered by Sert\"oz in \cite{emre}, where he implemented an algorithm for approximating periods of arbitrary Hodge cycles inside hypersurfaces.